Best time to visit Croatia

 Kornati Islands © Shutterstock

-Come October the temperature of the Adriatic Sea is still warm enough to enjoy watersports, but coastal towns can be very quiet indeed, and many hotels and tourist attractions may well shut up shop for the winter.
+Come October the temperature of the Adriatic Sea is still warm enough to enjoy watersports, but coastal towns can be very quiet indeed, and many hotels and tourist attractions may well shut up store for the winter.
 The cooler temperatures are better suited for pursuing outdoor activities, such as trekking and mountain biking.
 But don’t forget to pack wet weather gear and a snug extra layer, as it’s a rainier time of year and temperatures noticeably dip.

 When to visit Croatia in the winter